🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points+ S$100 with S$8K spend

 Expiry

 HighFlyer points expire after three years on the last day of the equivalent month in which they were earned.
-For example, all HighFlyer points earned from 1-31 July 2023 would expire at 2359 hours Singapore time on 31 July 2026.
+For example, all HighFlyer points earned from 1-31 July 2023 would expire on 31 July 2026 at 2359 hours Singapore time (GMT+8).

-However, when you convert HighFlyer points to KrisFlyer miles, you get a fresh three year validity, so in total you have up to six years (though it’s never a good idea to sit on miles for too long, since that leaves you open to devaluations).
+However, converting HighFlyer points to KrisFlyer miles gets a further three year validity, so in total you have up to six years (though it’s never a good idea to sit on miles for too long, since that leaves you vulnerable to devaluations).

 Pooling

-This is the only credit card which earns HighFlyer points, so pooling is not relevant.
+The AMEX HighFlyer Card is the only credit card which earns HighFlyer points, so pooling is irrelevant.

 Transfer Fees & Partners

-HighFlyer points earned from the AMEX HighFlyer Card are batched and automatically transferred to your HighFlyer account once per month, on your statement closing date.
+HighFlyer points earned from the AMEX HighFlyer Card are batched and automatically credited to your HighFlyer account once per month, on the statement closing date.
 No transfer fees apply.

 What else can you do with HighFlyer Points?

-In addition to KrisFlyer miles redemptions, HighFlyer Points can also be used for:
+In addition to KrisFlyer miles, HighFlyer Points can also be used for the following redemptions.

 Item Cost